pink-junkjard/hyperfiddle/README.md

 #### Which performance profile - is it Datomic Peer or Datomic Client?

- Hypercrud Server is a Peer.
-Hypercrud Client may be, but is not constrained to be, implemented as a Datomic client.
-If you use Hypercrud Client core interface (view, request) without hypercrud browser, you are stuck with the Datomic client model, which is fine, but suboptimal, and re-introduces a theoretical performance problem caused by client/peer round trips.
-However, when you model the app as a value, you can literally transmit your app-value up to the server, and actually run the code to interpret the value inside the jvm Peer process.
-Optimal!

- Some of the above is on the roadmap and hasn't yet been implemented.
-We don't yet interpret app-values on JVM today, but we will.
-We can also run the entire application javascript in a nodejs environment colocated with a datomic peer.
-This happens in server side rendered cases, but not client side rendered cases today, but we will fix that soon so I can remove this sentence.
+ Hypercrud Server is a Datomic peer.
+Hypercrud Client running in a web browser is Datomic Client, which is fine but suboptimal and reintroduces client/peer round trips.
+But you can bring back the Peer model - local data, no round trips - by colocating the Hypercrud client with the peer.

+ What clever things can we do to accomplish colocating the client with the peer?

+ 1. Literally run your application javascript in nodejs colocated with the peer, and using the web browser as a slightly smart HTML renderer.
+ 2. Code your Hypercrud Request function, the piece that declares the data dependencies, in portable CLJC, and run that in the JVM.
+ 3. Model your app as an edn value, and interpret the edn value inside the jvm peer.

+ Optimal! #1 is implemented today through React.js server side rendering. #2 and #3 are on the near-term roadmap.

  More reading about performance: